DasParijat/Ringtail-DE/README.md

 			(Somewhat messed with victory menu in a visual sense)</li>
 			<li>(Player Power Audio)
 			Trying to fix bass boost bug by changing it from lerp to lerpf</li>
+			<li>(Textbox)
+			Changed way dialog is added and displayed, instead of queuing texts, it displays them based on a match statement (This is done so tweening of other stuff can be done alongside this)</li>
 		</ul>
 	</li>
 	<li>